gustavom2998/learning_rust/rust_book/2_guessing_game/4_repetition.md

 - The `match` expression receives the `Result` from the `parse` method
 - If the result is an `Ok` - it returns an `Ok` that contains the number.
-- If the result is an `Err` - it returns an `Err` - and in this case we match any error by using the `(_)` comparison - which is a catch all comparison.
+- If the result is an `Err` - it returns an `Err` - and in this case we match any error by using the `(_)` comparison - which is a catch-all comparison.
 - This will cause the program to proceed if a number is correctly read, but will ask for a new number if it fails for any reason.

 Because of this, the user can now only leave the game by winning the game (or by killing the process).